 02 of 05

-The primary U.S. highways leading to Lewiston-Queenston Bridge are Interstate 190 and Route 104.
-The primary Canadian highways feeding the Lewiston-Queenston Bridge are the QEW (Queen Elizabeth Way) and Highway 405.
+The primary U.S. highways leading to the Lewiston-Queenston Bridge are Interstate 190 and Route 104.
+In Canada, the QEW (Queen Elizabeth Way) and Highway 405 access this route.

 03 of 05